 - -GSC 501: War, Conflict and Security

 - -GSC 560: Overview of Cybersecurity

 - -GSC 561: Cybersecurity Threats and Trends

 - -GSC 562: Cybersecurity, Global Politics and Resiliency

 - -GSC 563: Cybersecurity Planning and Strategy

 - -GSC 550: Capstone

-All six courses must be successfully completed to earn the concentration degree.
+All six courses must be completed as part of the Cybersecurity concentration degree.
 The remaining four courses may be any four 3-credit elective courses within the "GSC" prefix.
-MAGS students that are not enrolled in the cybersecurity concentration may enroll in the four cybersecurity courses if space is available.
-Priority to enroll in these courses will be for concentration degree students.